adegard/markdown-cv/index.md

 *I am a creative problem-solver with communication skills, and a passion for implementing new and innovative technologies to help solve challenges.*

-*My background in team management and statistics, combined with my technical proficiency, has enabled me to provide efficient and effective solutions to clients.*
+*My background in team management and organization, combined with my technical proficiency, has enabled me to provide efficient and effective results oriented to customer satisfaction.*

 *Fluent in French, Italian, and English, I am able to communicate effectively with a wide range of clients and stakeholders.*